Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Methodology

 \subsection{Trading strategy}

-Despite the fact that the primary purpose of forecasting is to support decision-making and maximize profits, most EPF studies use only statistical measures to assess forecast accuracy \citep{hon:pin:etal:20,mac:uni:wer:22} with only a few articles considering the economic value of the forecasts.
-Among them, we can distinguish two basic approaches: the first takes into account a one-sided (supply or demand) perspective \citep{mac:nit:wer:21,jan:woj:22}, and the second evaluates the quality of the forecasts based on the trading strategy \citep{mag:etal:23}.
+Despite the fact that the primary purpose of forecasting is to support decision making and maximize profits, most EPF studies use only statistical measures to assess forecast accuracy \citep{hon:pin:etal:20,mac:uni:wer:22}, with only a few articles considering the economic value of forecasts.
+Among them, we can distinguish two basic approaches: the first considers a one-sided (supply or demand) perspective \citep{doo:amj:zar:17,jan:woj:22, mac:22}, and the second evaluates the quality of forecasts based on the trading strategy \citep{uni:wer:21}.

-In this paper, following the latter approach, a trading strategy for the day-ahead market is proposed.
-It utilizes probabilistic forecasts to support the decision-making process.
-The strategy is suitable for a company with an access to an energy storage system, such as the virtual power plant.
-Let us assume that the company owns a 2.5 MWh battery.
-For both economic and technical reasons, it cannot be discharged below 0.5 MWh (20\% of the nominal capacity), and its efficiency is 90\% for each charge and discharge process.
-The company aims to buy energy and charge the battery when the price is low and to discharge and sell energy at high prices.
-In order to trade only on the day-ahead market, the company limits the volume of a single transaction (charge or discharge) to 1~MWh.
+Following the latter approach, this paper proposes a trading strategy for the day-ahead market.
+It uses probabilistic forecasts to support the decision making process.
+The strategy is suitable for a company with access to an energy storage system.
+Without loss of generality, suppose the company owns a 2.5 MWh battery.
+For both economic and technical reasons, it cannot be discharged below 0.5 MWh (20\% of nominal capacity), and its efficiency is 90\%.
+The company aims to buy energy and charge the battery when the price is low, and discharge and sell energy when the price is high.
+In order to trade only in the day-ahead market, the company limits the volume of a single transaction (charge or discharge) to 1~MWh.
 The proposed strategy aims to leave 1 MWh of energy in the energy storage system at the end of each day.
-However, depending on whether the submitted bid or offer are accepted or rejected, three battery states are possible at the beginning of the next day: \begin{itemize}\itemsep 0em \item $B_d = 0$ refers to the situation in which, at the beginning of day $d$, the lower technical limit is reached and there is no more energy to be sold.
-On day $d^*$ when $B_{d^*} = 0$ the company will additionally place a price-taker offer to buy energy and charge the battery. \item $B_d = 1$ refers to the desirable situation in which a day starts with a half-full storage.
-In that state, the battery can be both charged and discharged.
-On day $d^*$ when $B_{d^*} = 1$, the battery owner follows the basic steps described in Section \ref{sssec:Quantile-based:strategies}. \item $B_d = 2$ refers to the situation in which the capacity limit is reached and there is no space left in the battery at the beginning of day $d$.
-On day $d^*$ when $B_{d^*} = 2$, the company will make an additional unlimited offer to discharge the battery and sell energy. \end{itemize}
+However, depending on whether the submitted bid or offer is accepted or rejected, three battery states are possible at the beginning of the next day: